Taturevich/.net-lab-process.students/README.md

 Here is [training plan](docs/training_plan.md)

 # Tasks
-- This course contains of 6 tasks.
+- This course contains 6 tasks.
-- You are responsible to complete all tasks.
+- You are obliged to complete all tasks.
-- **Two failed tasks in a row means that student will be dismissed from the Lab.**
+- **Two failed tasks in a row mean that student will be dismissed from the Lab.**
-    - If student failed 1st task and successfully completed 2nd then he can proceed learning.
+    - If student has failed 1st task and successfully completed 2nd then he can proceed with learning.
-    - Two failed tasks (not in a row) from 6 means that student will not be accepted to the final interview until he completes them.
+    - Two failed tasks (not in a row) from 6 mean that student will not be allowed to the final interview until he completes them.

 Please read [how to send task for review](docs/workflow.md)